austhofe/RainDroughtSalmonella/README.md

     -   *Drought: Using each drought index, create a presence/absence variable for drought.
 This should be a binary value, for example if PDSI is positive, assign a value of 0, if it's negative, assign a value of 1.*

-    -   *ENSO Years: Assign a designation for ENSO years for years: 2006--07, 2009--10, 2014--16, and 2018--19.
-The latest ENSO years are available from the [NWS Climate Prediction Center](https://origin.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php)*
+    -   ENSO Years: Assign a designation for ENSO years for years: 2006--07, 2009--10, 2014--16, and 2018--19.
+The latest ENSO years are available from the [NWS Climate Prediction Center](https://origin.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php)

-    -   *Rainy Season: Identify each state's rainy season and create a variable that identifies which months in each year are generally considered rainy.*

 8.  *Aggregate daily data to different timescales and export.
 In the end, you should have 4 separate data frames for daily, weekly, monthly, and seasonal weather.*